lucasjshin/applicationsForAIML/README.md

 # applicationsForAIML
-A sentiment analysis of machine learning applications over time
+A sentiment analysis of machine learning applications by industry over time